jedt/basic-react-boilerplate/README.md

 open your browser and enter the url pointing to the index.html page that you used above. (ex. http://localhost/yourprojectname/index.html)

-it should show
+the page should show this text

 ```
 This is the parent
 test and this is the Joe.
 ```

-to test the compiler modify the file and refresh your browser:
+to test the compiler modify the file below and refresh your browser:

 ```app/components/Child.js```